 The Microsoft Garage is the source of the Mouse without Borders.
 This is a distribution of Microsoft that enables employees to build and work on projects that are not directly related to their official jobs.
 One of Truong Do’s creations, Mouse without Borders, is entirely free and can control up to four computers with a single keyboard and mouse.
 In addition, it is entirely compliant with all versions of Windows, from XP to Windows 11.

-Drag-and-drop and clipboard functions are both supported by Mouse Without Borders, but both have limitations as well.
+Mouse Without Borders also supports drag-and-drop and clipboard functions, but both have limitations as well.
 Because you can only transfer files, not folders, a folder will need to be archived before it can be transferred.
 There is also a limit to the number of files that can be transferred at once.
 File transfers are only permitted in one location: a default folder on the desktop named “MouseWithoutBorders.”
 No other locations are permitted for file transfers.

-There are a number of configuration options, although the majority of them are not necessary for most users.
+There are a number of configuration options in this virtual KVM software, although the majority of them are not necessary for most users.
 For example, it is possible to edit keyboard shortcuts, block screen corners and screensaver, share the clipboard, disable Easy Mouse, and wrap the cursor around the screen.
 If the program is having difficulty locating other computers on the network, the IP Mappings tab may assist.

 Download: Mouse without Borders

 ShareMouse has been there for several years.
-There are freeware and paid versions available, both of which can be used for non-commercial purposes.
+There are freeware and paid versions available, both of which is recommended for non-commercial purposes.
 The best features, such as drag-and-drop, remote lock/screensaver/shutdown, password protection, switching prevention, and use on more than two computers, are designated for the paid versions.
 One of the advantages of ShareMouse is that you can choose between a full installer and a portable version designed for use with USB flash drives.
-If you have UAC enabled, the installer is recommended because ShareMouse can be installed as a service, which can help you avoid permission issues.
+If you have UAC enabled, the installer is recommended.
+Because ShareMouse can be installed as a service, which can help you avoid permission issues.
 Please make sure that if you are using the portable version and UAC is enabled, then you should run Sharemouse.exe as administrator.

-You are free to use the free version of ShareMouse for as long as you want without any restrictions.
+You are free to use the free version of this virtual KVM software for as long as you want without any restrictions.
 However, the program enters Demo mode if you enable a paid feature or connect more than two computers to the same network.
 This allows you to use the paid features for 20 – 30 minutes before ShareMouse displays a message and disconnects you from the network.
-In order to proceed, you must restart the program on all of the computers that are connected.
+In order to proceed, you must restart the program on all of the computers.
 If you want to avoid this, avoid using any of the demo features.

 5. Stardock Multiplicity

-Multiplicity is very popular for being a simple software to set up and operate.
-It also has some unique features such as shared unlocking, audio sharing, and the full KVM mode, which allows you to control mice and multiple keyboards from a single PC.
+Multiplicity is very popular for being a simple virtual KVM software to set up and operate.
+It also has some unique features.
+Shared unlocking, audio sharing, and the full KVM mode, which allows you to control mice and multiple keyboards from a single PC.
 Unfortunately, Multiplicity is now shareware, and there is no free version available, only a trial version.

 It used to be possible to download a limited free version of Multiplicity, which was first released in 2012.
 Version 2.01 is available for free use on one primary and one secondary computer.
 There is no drag and drop or clipboard support, and there is no encryption or shared locking.
 It was not yet possible to use KVM mode or switch between audio channels.
 We tested version 2.01 on the most recent version of Windows 10, and it appeared to function flawlessly.
 Several configuration options, including displaying a status window, dimming the inactivated screen, disabling num lock sync, and hotkey switching, are available.
-The shifting based on mouse movement option window contains a number of valuable settings, such as the ability to wrap the mouse movement around the grid and disable switching in the screen corners when a full-screen application is running.
+The shifting based on the mouse movement option window contains a number of valuable settings.
+This includes the ability to wrap the mouse movement around the grid.
+Also, disable switching in the screen corners when a full-screen application is running.